SimonJackson24/AMSLPR/docs/performance_tuning.md

-# AMSLPR Performance Tuning Guide
+# VisiGate Performance Tuning Guide

-This guide provides recommendations for optimizing the performance of your AMSLPR system in a production environment.
+This guide provides recommendations for optimizing the performance of your VisiGate system in a production environment.
 These optimizations can help improve recognition speed, reduce resource usage, and enhance overall system responsiveness.

 ## Hardware Optimization